Dogsplorer

 RV Parks are usually located just outside of major towns, making them a great jumping point for day trips and other adventures.
 They don’t always have that ‘in touch with nature’ feeling, but that doesn’t mean you should cross them off of your list.
 Many are dog-friendly and will take car campers, so they can be a great backup option if you find yourself in a pinch.

-Campground Etiquette: Tips And Tricks From An Experienced Camper
+Campground Etiquette: Tips and Tricks from an Experienced Camper

 Follow ‘Leave No Trace’ Principles